Code Lyoko: Recurring characters

-An eighth-grader at Kadic.
-He is the third member of Sissi's gang.
-He usually does not show much intelligence, which is commonly conveyed through his frequent use of pauses and uhs in speech.
-He usually only does things when Sissi orders him to, and will otherwise not do much on his own.
+An eighth-grader at Kadic and the third member of Sissi's gang.
+He usually does not show much intelligence and tends to act only when Sissi gives him orders.
 Nicolas also has been shown to have a crush on Aelita, although he never acts on it.
-He can play the drums, and was in the Pop Rock Progressives, a band started by Odd.
+He can play the drums and was in the Pop Rock Progressives, a band started by Odd.
 He is generally more tolerant of and less rude toward the Lyoko Warriors than Herb and Sissi are.
-In some episodes, it is shown that he has at least some degree of intelligence, as he wrote a script for a performance of Romeo and Juliet.
+Some episodes show his intelligence, as he wrote a script for a performance of Romeo and Juliet.
 Nicolas is also shown to be as easily frightened as Herb is.